Top Advantages & Disadvantages of Medicare Advantage

 With Medicare Advantage, plans and medical offices are usually paid a sum of money up front to manage patient care.
 This gives them an incentive to keep patients healthy and out of the hospital.

 If patients stay healthy, the plans and medical providers come in under budget and make money.
-If patients get sick and require hospitalization, the plans exceed their budget and lose money.
+If patients get sick and require hospitalization, the plans go over budget and lose money.

-Critics of Medicare Advantage plans say these financial incentives encourage providers and health plans to skimp on health care.
-For example, a plan could refuse to pay for certain health screenings or prolonged nursing home stays to save money.
+Critics of Medicare Advantage plans say this structure encourages providers and health plans to skimp on health care.
+For example, a plan could refuse to pay for certain health screenings or a nursing home stay to save money.

 There are five main types of Medicare Advantage plans.
 Health maintenance organizations (HMOs) and preferred provider organizations (PPOs) are the most common.